Forearm Brace

 Carpal Tunnel Syndrome

-If your thumb, index, and middle fingers often tingle or go numb, especially at night or when you hold something for a while, and you find yourself shaking your hand to get feeling back, Carpal Tunnel Syndrome (CTS) may be involved.
+If your thumb, index, and middle fingers often tingle or go numb — especially at night or when you hold something for a while — and you find yourself shaking your hand to get feeling back, Carpal Tunnel Syndrome (CTS) could be the cause.

 The carpal tunnel is a narrow passage at the front of the wrist.
-The floor and sides are formed by the small wrist bones, and the roof is a strong band of tissue called the transverse carpal ligament.
-The median nerve and the flexor tendons that bend your fingers and thumb all run together through this tight space.
+The sides and base are formed by small wrist bones, and the roof is a strong band of tissue called the transverse carpal ligament.
+The median nerve and the flexor tendons that bend your fingers and thumb all pass through this tight space.

 In a healthy wrist, there is just enough room for those tendons to glide and for the median nerve to carry signals properly.
 The nerve supplies feeling to the thumb, index, middle, and part of the ring finger, and it controls some of the small muscles at the base of the thumb that help you pinch, grip, and turn objects.

-• Use their hands a lot with the wrist bent (for example in some office‑based, assembly, or manual jobs).
+• Use their hands frequently with the wrist bent, such as in some office‑based, assembly, or manual jobs.

 • Have inflammatory conditions that thicken tendon linings or joint tissue.